Part V

 Some nervous systems genuinely thrive with clear structure, predictable routines, and explicit instructions.

-Ambiguity or unexpected changes can be inherently dysregulating, impacting participation in dynamic group processes or exploratory practices like the Void Meditation sequence in Part VII.
+Ambiguity or unexpected changes can be inherently dysregulating, impacting participation in dynamic group processes or open-ended contemplative work.

-This understanding is not about lowering expectations or diluting the path’s depth; it is about creating genuinely supportive environments where different neurological constitutions can engage authentically with the Dragon’s transformative fire.
+Understanding these challenges clarifies the design task: create environments where different neurological constitutions can engage authentically with the Dragon’s transformative fire.

 Neuro-Affirming Practices